-Non-GAAP operating income available to common stockholders is not a substitute for net income available to common stockholders determined in accordance with GAAP.
-The adjustments made to derive non-GAAP operating income available to common stockholders are important to understand our overall results from operations and, if evaluated without proper context, non-GAAP operating income available to common stockholders possesses material limitations.
+Non-GAAP operating income available to common stockholders is not a substitute for net income available to common stockholders are important to understand our overall results from operations and, if evaluated without proper context, non-GAAP operating income available to common stockholders are important to understand our overall results from operations.
 As an example, we could produce a low level of net income available to common stockholders or a net loss available to common stockholders in a given period, despite strong operating performance, if in that period we experience significant net realized losses from our investment portfolio.
 We could also produce a high level of net income available to common stockholders in a given period, despite poor operating performance, if in that period we generate significant net realized gains from our investment portfolio.
 As an example of another limitation of non-GAAP operating income available to common stockholders, it does not include the decrease in cash flows expected to be collected as a result of credit losses on financial assets.
-Therefore, our management reviews net realized investment gains (losses) and analyses of our net investment income, including impacts related to credit losses, in connection with their review of our investment portfolio.
+Therefore, our management reviews net realized investment portfolio.
 In addition, our management examines net income available to common stockholders as part of their review of our overall financial results.

-The adjustments made to net income available to common stockholders to arrive at non-GAAP operating income available to common stockholders and non-GAAP operating income available to common stockholders, excluding notable items for 2022, 2021 and 2020 are set forth in the table that follows:
+The adjustments made to net income available to common stockholders to arrive at non-GAAP operating income available to common stockholders, excluding notable items for 2022, 2021 and 2020 are set forth in the table that follows:

-Year Ended December 31, - 2022 2021 2020 (Dolla ars in thousands) Reconciliation from net income available to common stockholders to non-GAAP operating income available to common stockholders: Net income available to common stockholders \$ 1,177,269 \$ 430,317 \$ 637,945 Adjustments to arrive at non-GAAP operating income available to common stockholders: Net realized losses on financial assets, including credit losses 36,428 10,299 59,355 Change in fair value of derivatives and embedded derivatives (1,080,356) (187,290) (784,005) Net investment income 664 Other revenue 5,969 Income taxes 222,966 37,184 155,808 Non-GAAP operating income available to common stockholders 362,940 290,510 69,103 Impact of excluding notable items (26,572) 78,036 310,117 Non-GAAP operating income available to common stockholders, excluding notable items \$ 336,368 \$ 368,546 \$ 379,220 Per common share - assuming dilution: Non-GAAP operating income available to common stockholders \$ 3.96 \$ 3.07 \$ 0.75 Impact of excluding notable items (0.29) 0.83 3.36 Non-GAAP operating income available to common stockholders, excluding notable items \$ 3.67 \$ 3.90 \$ 4.11 Notable items impacting non-GAAP operating income available to common stockholders: Impact of actuarial assumption updates \$ (26,572) \$ 78,036 \$ 340,895 Tax benefit related to the CARES Act (30,778) Total notable items \$ (26,572) \$ 78,036 \$ 310,117
+Year Ended December 31, 2022 2021 2020 ( Dolla rs in thousands ;) Reconciliation from net income available to common stockholders to non-GAAP operating income available to common stockholders: Net income available to common stockholders \$ 1,177,269 \$ 430,317 \$ 637,945 Adjustments to arrive at non-GAAP operating income available to common stockholders: Net realized losses on financial assets, including credit losses 36,428 10,299 59,355 Change in fair value of derivatives and embedded derivatives (1,080,356) (187,290) (784,005) Net investment income 664 Other revenue 5,969 - Income taxes 222,966 37,184 155,808 Non-GAAP operating income available to common stockholders 362,940 290,510 69,103 Impact of excluding notable items (26,572) 78,036 310,117 Non-GAAP operating income available to common stockholders, excluding notable items \$ 336,368 \$ 368,546 \$ 379,220 Per common share - assuming dilution: Non-GAAP operating income available to common stockholders \$ 3.96 \$ 3.07 \$ 0.75 Impact of excluding notable items (0.29) 0.83 3.36 Non-GAAP operating income available to common stockholders, excluding notable items \$ 3.67 \$ 3.90 \$ 4.11 Notable items impacting non-GAAP operating income available to common stockholders: Impact of actuarial assumption updates \$ (26,572) \$ 78,036 \$ 340,895 Tax benefit related to the CARES Act (30,778) Total notable items \$ (26,572) \$ 78,036 \$ 310,117